turingschool/backend-curriculum-site/module1/lessons/each.md

 Everything between the `do` and `end` is the **Block**.
 The **Block** is what runs for each element in the Array.
 Since we have three elements, this block will run a total of three times.

-`character_name` is the **Block Variable**.
+`character` is the **Block Variable**.
 For each iteration, this variable will contain the current element we are iterating over.
-So for the first iteration, `character_name` holds the value `Khaleesi`, the second time it holds the value `Varys`, and the third time it holds the value `Little Finger`.
+So for the first iteration, `character` holds the value `Phoebe`, the second time it holds the value `Rachel`, and the third time it holds the value `Joey`.

 In general, the format for using `.each` looks like this.